BebeSparkelSparkel/hra/README.md

    - Implementations MUST require explicit timezone in all timestamps

 ### Validation
-1. The timezone value MUST match the ISO 8601 timezone offset format:
+1. The timezone value MUST match the RFC 3339 timezone offset format:
    - `Z` or
-   - `+` or `-` followed by exactly 4 digits representing a valid hour (00-23) and minute (00-59)
+   - `+` or `-` followed by HH:MM format where HH is a valid hour (00-23) and MM is minutes (00-59)
 2. Invalid timezone values MUST cause validation failure

 ### Migration